Ukraine

 Political Conditions

 A political novice when elected as president in a landslide victory in 2019, former actor and comedian Volodymyr Zelensky became the face of Ukrainian resistance, galvanizing support from the international community for the most severe sanctions regime against Russia in history.
-He continues to travel in an effort to maintain support and keep the invasion high in the news agenda at a time when world focus has shifted to the Israel-Hamas conflict.
+He continues to travel in an effort to maintain support and keep the invasion high in the news agenda at a time when world focus has shifted to the Israel-Hamas conflict and developments in Syria.

 Learn more about our customer stories.